Data Protection Notice

 Who is responsible for processing? |

-Arion Bank is the controller of personal data linked to internal controls and risk management. |
+Arion Bank is the controller of personal data linked to internal controls and risk management.
+In cases where risk management and internal control are connected to the bank's role in servicing its subsidiaries or partners, the bank acts as a joint controller with them. |

 Anti-money laundering measures and terrorist financing